Gender Identity Policy

 Facility Use

-The School recognizes that there are circumstances where a Transgender Girl, Non-Binary Person or Transgender Boy students attending the School may require accommodation.
-Such circumstances may include but are not limited to in respect of washroom and change room facilities or on overnight trips.
-Transgender Girl students, Non-Binary students or Transgender Boy students will have access to washrooms and change rooms that correspond with their gender identity.
+The School recognizes that there are circumstances where a Transgender Girl or Accommodated Student attending the School may require accommodation.
+Such circumstances may include but are not limited to washroom and change room facilities or sleeping/changing arrangements on overnight trips.
+Where an accommodation is requested by a Transgender Girl or Accommodated Student, the School will meet with the student and, where appropriate, the family and consider the request for accommodation in good faith.

 Access to Physical Education & Sports